Vale of Clyde Tramways

 Button Line reference [113/31]

 Comments The GT&OCoLtd worked the Vale of Clyde Tramways with horse traction from 1873 to 1874, and again from 1893 to 1896, conductors (see link) would undoubtedly have worn the monogram button depicted.
-Whether any specifically marked buttons were issued by the Vale of Clyde Tramways Company during its 19 years (1874-93) as operator is currently unknown, as photos depicting crews appear not to have survived.
+Whether any specifically marked buttons were issued by the Vale of Clyde Tramways Company during its 19 years (1874-93) as an operator is currently unknown, though it seems highly unlikely.

 The VoCTCo also owned and operated a section of the Greenock and Port Glasgow Tramways (see link), though this was geographically unconnected with the company's Govan lines.